dmitrii-t/ts-starter-react-redux/README.md

-### The starter using TypeScript, Webpack, React and Rdux
+### The starter fullstack project created with TypeScript, Webpack, React and Rdux

 ```bash
 yarn clean # to remove ./dist directory